 Vivian carries a wide variety of responsibilities in her role as Managing Director.
 In addition to directing all administrative and fiscal operations, she manages the development and production of sale products, oversees construction projects, coordinates communication activities, mentors the interns, and helps to teach, design, and implement educational activities.
 Vivian is also the Caretaker/Beekeeper at the Honeybee Sanctuary, whose artistic skills have infused order and beauty into the structure and development of the sanctuary.
 Born in Chile, Vivian brings strong organizational talent and a broad range of experience as a Waldorf kindergarten teacher, anthroposophical therapist, photographer, gardener, and beekeeper.

-As Program Director, Alex works with team members to plan and implement all educational workshops and courses where he serves as a teacher.
+As Co-Director, Alex works with team members to plan and implement all educational workshops and courses where he serves as a teacher.
 His responsibilities also include social and programmatic communications as well as the oversight of interns, volunteer, and visitor activities.
-In addition, Alex serves as Farm Manager and Beekeeper.
+In addition, Alex serves as the lead Beekeeper and the Farm Manager.
 Alex came to Spikenard Farm in March of 2014 after working 3 years as the Manager of the Student Farm at Loyola University Chicago.
-He has over eight years of beekeeping and farming experience along with educational training from the Biodynamic Association, the Michael Fields Agricultural Institute, and the Angelic Organics Learning Center.
+He has over nine years of beekeeping and farming experience along with educational training from the Biodynamic Association, the Michael Fields Agricultural Institute, and the Angelic Organics Learning Center.

 Helena hails from NE Ohio where she grew up spending most of her time outdoors on her grandparents’ farm.
 She gardened alongside her parents throughout her youth as a Waldorf homeschooler, later going on to complete the LifeWays North America early childhood training.
 She has been tending both plants and children for the past few years.
 Wherever Helena goes she brings with her a deep love for nature and simplicity as well as a an enjoyment of hard work.
 During her time at Spikenard, she looks forward to deepening her knowledge of bees and gardening in hopes to share her knowledge and love for nature with children in the future.